simluyt/ConceptToken/README.md

 # ConceptToken

 ConceptToken is a Proof of Concept token written from scratch.
+Using some libraries I extended.
+I also made a lot of abstract contracts to keep everything looking clean.

 ## Roadmap